slavenskoj/raku-lang-transliterate/README.md

 **Lang::Transliterate** provides context-aware transliteration with several advanced features:

 - **Context-Aware Transliteration**: The library intelligently handles character combinations and contextual rules.
 - **Bidirectional Conversion**: Most transliteration schemes support both forward transliteration (native script to Latin or other script) and reverse transliteration, allowing round-trip conversions.
 - **Case Preservation**: The library automatically preserves the case of the original text when necessary, intelligently handling multi-character mappings.

-- **Multiple Standards**: Choose from various transliteration standards based on your needs.
-Covers most standards you'd want to use, and a few you don't.

 - **Ancient and Historical Scripts**: Support for ancient writing systems including Egyptian hieroglyphics, Imperial Aramaic, Paleo-Hebrew, and Church Slavonic, with multiple scholarly transliteration standards.
 - **Klingon and Tolkien Runic:** Just getting started now.
 - **Extensible Architecture**: All transliterators implement a common interface, making it easy to add new scripts or customize existing ones.
 The modular design allows for language-specific rules and exceptions.

 ## Available Transliteration Systems